Itinerary Map

 Day 8 - Monday 31 March 2025

-After breakfast today, you will travel to the town of Takayama by coach, in the Japan Alps.
+After breakfast today, we will travel to the town of Takayama by coach, in the Japan Alps.

 Lunch is included at a local restaurant along the way.